Last updated on August 31st, 2022 at 08:08 pm

 What happens to a separation agreement when your divorce is finalised with a conditional order?

 It depends on whether you’ve used your separation agreement as a temporary measure until you apply to the courts on your divorce, or as the basis of a final agreement to later make legally binding.

 You don’t have to get court orders about your children and finances unless you can’t agree on them.
 If your separation agreement works fine and you both agree on it, you don’t have to turn it into a legally binding consent order.
 However, it can complicate matters further down the line if you haven’t cemented your arrangements in this way – for example, if one of you dies before your divorce is finalised, or your will conflicts with the separation agreement.

 Financial matters and child arrangements are actually decided separately from your divorce process by the courts.
 They are not the same processes and do not come as a package of measures.
 Matters concerning children are dealt with by a single ‘child arrangements order’, and may also require additional orders such as ‘prohibited steps orders’ or ‘specific steps orders’.
 Financial arrangements are decided by a ‘financial order’.
-These can be decided before, during or after your decree nisi has been granted.
+These can be decided before, during or after your conditional order has been granted.